aayla-secura/tes-0MQ/README.md

    The value is read as an **unsigned** int64.

-   Alternatively, if it is 0, the request is interpreted as a status request and the reply that was sent previously for this filename is re-sent.

 4. **No. of events**

    The server will record all packets (including ethernet header) until at